Claves: Son, God, G-d, Dios, D-s, Di-s, Do-s,

 forgiven/saved without the aid of Jesus, as is seen in the New Testament

 itself.
-There is a story about a rich man and a beggar, who ate crumbs that
+There is a story about a rich man and a beggar, who ate crumbs

 fell from the rich man's table.
-When the rich man died, he went to hell and
+When the rich man died, he went to hell

 was in torments, but not so in the case of the beggar.
-When he died, he did
+When he died, he

 not go to hell, even though he had not believed in Jesus.
 Jesus was still